 Introduction

 Agriculture has a dynamic role in the national economy of Rwanda (24.06%).
 Climate change and variability are having a short-term and long-term negative influence on Rwanda’s food systems and natural resources.
 It reduces crop and livestock production and productivity.
 This has led to yield gaps every year hence making it difficult to achieve SDG2 zero hunger in Rwanda.
 Currently, it is estimated that 18.7% of Rwandans are food insecure.
 Numerous agricultural stakeholders in Rwanda are implementing essential agricultural farming practices and innovations that are well-suited to assist a wider group of farmers (including smallholder farmers) in adapting to climate change and addressing the food insecurity gap.
 Some constraints prohibit stakeholders in Rwanda from adopting Climate Smart Agriculture (CSA) innovations and methods.
-The current legal frameworks, research and extension channels like Twigire Muhinzi which use farmer field facilitators and Farmer Field School (FFS) approach to implement policies.
+The current legal frameworks, research and extension channels like Twigire Muhinzi which use farmer field facilitators and Farmer Field School (FFS) approaches to implement policies.
 However, the structures such as policies, strategies, regulations and government programs among others used to overcome food insecurity and climate change barriers have been insufficient thus far.
 The legal structures in place are weak in implementation and need to be strengthened.

 It is critical to comprehend these hurdles and how they affect the scaling up of CSA practices in Rwanda.
 One of the proposed approaches to addressing barriers to scaling up CSA is knowledge and innovation generation and dissemination.
 Disseminating agricultural information and innovation through networks and platforms has been documented to be useful.
 The term Agricultural Knowledge and Innovation Systems (AKIS) is used to describe the whole knowledge exchange system: the ways people and organizations interact within a country or a region.
 AKIS can include farming practice, businesses, authorities, research, etc. and can vary a lot, depending on the country or sector.
-As part of AKIS an effective instrument is the sharing of agricultural data and information through digital platforms.
+As part of AKIS, an effective instrument is the sharing of agricultural data and information through digital platforms.
 Examples include Evidence for Resilient Agriculture (ERA) and Sustainable Land Management.
-ERA is an online database managed by a research development organization, World Agroforestry ICRAF.
+ERA is an online database managed by the research development organization, World Agroforestry ICRAF.
 The database reviews peer-reviewed agricultural work in Africa.
 The end user can explore the database.
 The derived data targets to influence agriculture in the public sector, private entities, development agencies, and NGOs.
 ERA has reviewed more than 75,000 data points using more than 50 indicators to develop and improve agricultural technologies.

-The DeSIRA Land, Soil and Crop Information Services (LSC-IS) to support CSA project aims to develop sustainable land, soil and crop information services (or hubs) in national agricultural research organisations to enhance the effectiveness of national Agricultural Knowledge and Innovation Systems (AKIS) and contribute to rural transformation and CSA in eastern Africa (Ethiopia, Kenya and Rwanda).
+The DeSIRA Land, Soil and Crop Information Services (LSC-IS) project aims to develop sustainable land, soil and crop information services (or hubs) in national agricultural research organisations to enhance the effectiveness of national Agricultural Knowledge and Innovation Systems (AKIS) and contribute to rural transformation and CSA in eastern Africa (Ethiopia, Kenya and Rwanda).
 Currently, LSC information is often not used effectively in decision-making, because it is not available in an organised and accessible form and is not seen as ‘owned’ by national organisations.
 Therefore, stakeholders at national and local levels, including smallholder farmers, are not well equipped with data and evidence to evaluate their policies, plans and farming practices; improve and transform these in a climate smart manner to make informed agricultural decisions.
 This project started therefore, with the assumption that soil, land and crop information services can help improve the efficacy of CSA related policies, plans and practices.